vseryakov/alpinejs-app/README.md

 }
 ```

-Build it in examples/ with `node build.js`

 **Explanation:**

-- The script defines a template and a component, `app.start` calls `restorePath` when the page is ready, defaulting to render `index` since the static path doesn’t match.
+- The script defines a template and a component, `app.start` calls `restorePath` when the page is ready, defaulting to render `index` since the static path doesn’t match. (running locally with file:// origin will not replace history)
 - The body includes a placeholder for the main app.
 - The `index` template is the default starting page, with a `x-render` directive for displaying the `hello` component with parameters.
 - Clicking 'Say Hello' switches the display to the `hello` component.